hack-r/theVault-Darknet-Market/README.md

 ## 📞 Contact

 For inquiries or support, please reach out to me directly.
-I can be reached by GitHub and LinkedIn.
+I can be reached on GitHub and LinkedIn.

 ---

 ## ⚖️ Legal Disclaimers

 1. **No Illegal Activities**: This project is intended for educational and research purposes only.
 Any use of this software for illegal activities is strictly prohibited.
 2. **Compliance**: Users are responsible for ensuring that their use of this software complies with all applicable laws and regulations in their jurisdiction.
 3. **No Warranty**: This software is provided "as is," without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
 4. **Liability**: In no event shall the author or contributors be liable for any damages arising from the use of this software, including but not limited to direct, indirect, incidental, punitive, and consequential damages.
 5. **User Responsibility**: Users are solely responsible for any consequences arising from their use of this software, including any legal repercussions.

 ## 🎩 Friendly Advice

 Big Brother leverages the Eye of Sauron and has many dungeons.
 The darknet is filled with hackers and LEAs.
-If you're thinking of using this code to run a drug market/store or other arguably illegal activities, please rethink it.
+If you're thinking of using this code to run a drug market/store or for other arguably illegal activities, please rethink it.
 You'll get yourself into trouble.
-Use this to learn or to give the so-called 'dark net' some much needed original, non-illegal functionality.
+Use this to learn or to provide the so-called 'darknet' some much-needed original, non-illegal functionality.
 Give the gift of possible anonymity to a legal service.
 If you would like to invest and want a few ideas as well as a business partner, drop me a line.

 ---